michaelforney/samurai/README.md

 samurai requires various POSIX.1-2008 interfaces.

+Scheduling jobs based on load average requires through the non-standard, but widely available `getloadavg` function.
+This feature can be disabled by defining the `NO_GETLOADAVG` macro when calling the C compiler.

 ## Differences from ninja

 samurai tries to match ninja behavior as much as possible, but there